Carbyne raises $25M for a next-generation platform to improve emergency 911 responses – TechCrunch

 The plan will be to take the service — which was already seeing strong growth before the pandemic — to the next level in terms of the technology it is building and the markets and organizations it is serving.

-“Carbyne was not founded last year: we were already pushing cloud services and video and location to 911 for quite a while and had served 250 million people before the pandemic,” said Amir Elichai, the CEO, in an interview.
-“But cloud solutions for emergency services went from nice to have to must have with Covid.”
+“Carbyne was not founded last year: We were already pushing cloud services and video and location to 911 for quite a while and had served 250 million people before the pandemic,” said Amir Elichai, the CEO, in an interview.
+“But cloud solutions for emergency services went from nice-to-have to must-have with COVID.”

 The company has partnerships with public health providers as well as with groups like CentralSquare and Global Medical Response (GMR), and says that in the U.S. it is on target to cover some 90% of the market.

-The Series B1 is being led by Hanaco Ventures and ELSTED Capital Partners, with former CIA Director General David Petraeus, Founders Fund, FinTLV, and other past investors also participating.
+The Series B1 is being led by Hanaco Ventures and ELSTED Capital Partners, with former CIA Director General David Petraeus, Founders Fund, FinTLV and other past investors also participating.

 The fact that this is a B1 round points to more funding on the way for the company in coming months.
 In any case, the $25 million is more than the company had planned to raise.

 “The plan was to raise $15 million in 2020.
-After Covid started I decided we didn’t want to let anyone go, but we didn’t know what the situation would be.
+After COVID started I decided we didn’t want to let anyone go, but we didn’t know what the situation would be.
 So we cut salaries instead across the board,” said Elichai.
 “But then we started to double revenues starting in Q2, and then in Q3 and Q4 grew 160%.
 It was straightforward to raise this money.”

 The funding is coming on the heels of very strong growth for the company, in particular in the last year.